optikfluffel/wigbi/readme.md

 If you use Wigbi for the first time, you should start with looking at the short video that is up at wigbi.com.

-Wigbi does not need the controllers and views folders to work, but they are a big convenience.
-Until you get the hang of how Wigbi is working, use them as a reference.
+Wigbi doesn't need the .htaccess file nor the controllers or views folders, but they are a big convenience.
+Until you get the hang of how to use Wigbi, look at how they are used to setup Wigbi.

-With this said, all you have to do to get Wigbi to work is:
+With this said, all you have to do to get Wigbi to work (using the files and folders mentioned above) is to:

 	1. Download and unzip the latest Wigbi release.
 Place it in a folder that you can navigate to in a browser.